-If you go deep into the heart of Shoreditch, to the land where graffiti walls meet beetroot lattes, local cafes meet trendy bars, and city workers meet media types, you’ll find Boundary London.
-Once a Victorian printing warehouse, today the building lives on as this design-led neighbourhood hotel.
-Suitably placed at the end of Redchurch Street, with its high-end, independent boutiques, and in eye(and smell)-line of award-wining Dishoom, a stay here puts you in walkable access to many a cultural happening.
+Deep in the heart of Shoreditch, in a land where graffiti walls meet beetroot lattes, local cafes meet trendy bars, and city workers meet media types, you’ll find The Boundary Project.
+Once a Victorian printing warehouse, the building lives on as this design-led neighbourhood hotel.
+Suitably placed at the end of Redchurch Street, with its high-end boutiques and within sight of award-winning restaurant Dishoom, a stay here puts you within walking distance of many a cultural happening.

-I was happily appointed the Charles and Ray Eames’ ‘corner’ room – inspired by the esteemed mid-century design duo and complete with its own original Eames lounge chair and ottoman (that is: their famous moulded plywood and leather furnishings).
-Apart from its designer provenance, it also proved a very comfy spot to enjoy my before-bed tea.
-The bed was, thankfully, incredibly snuggle-worthy and framed by a ‘House of Cards’ headboard – one of Eames’ most celebrated designs.
-The whole room in fact – in all its high-ceilinged, exposed-brick glory – felt like the bedroom of a high-achieving, arty-type.
-It’s certainly not cosy, but manages to achieve perfect fengshui.
-If you’re after even more space (perhaps to do morning yoga, which the hotel offers BTW), then you can upgrade to one of their two-level duplex suites, which are just as artfully decorated but also come complete with double-height windows and a terrace.
+I was happily staying in the high-ceilinged Charles and Ray Eames’ ‘corner’ room – inspired by the esteemed mid-century design duo and complete with original lounge chair and ottoman.
+The bed was incredibly snuggly and framed by a ‘House of Cards’ headboard – one of Eames’ most celebrated designs.
+It’s certainly not cosy but manages to achieve perfect Feng Shui.
+And, if you’re after even more space (perhaps to do morning yoga, which the hotel also offers), you can upgrade to a duplex suite.

-I woke up the next morning with spring sunlight flooding into my six-windowed bedroom.
-I spent an hour working at my fancy desk, purely because it felt necessary to make use of such a sleek desk set-up.
-But by 9.30am the day called and I was soon sitting comfy in The Albion, freshly baked goods tickling my nostrils and strong coffee my tastebuds.
-I ordered myself a plateful of grilled sweet potato, avocado, kale, fresh chilli with a poached egg.
-It was oozy and zesty and spicy and the perfect way to spend a leisurely morning reading the Guardian and people-watching in this happy corner of the city.
+I woke next morning with spring sunlight flooding into my six-windowed bedroom.
+I enjoyed a strong coffee and a plateful of grilled sweet potato, avocado, kale, fresh chilli and a poached egg at The Albion – the perfect accompaniment to a leisurely morning spent people-watching in this happy corner of the city.

 Rooms start at £170 per night